MicrosoftLearning/mslearn-postgresql/Instructions/Labs/02-exercise-explore-client-tools.md

     az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy.bicep" --parameters restore=false adminLogin=pgAdmin adminLoginPassword=$ADMIN_PASSWORD databaseName=zoodb
     ```

     The Bicep deployment script provisions the Azure services required to complete this exercise into your resource group.
-The resources deployed include an Azure Database for PostgreSQL - Flexible Server, Azure OpenAI, and an Azure AI Language service.
-The Bicep script also performs some configuration steps, such as adding the `azure_ai` and `vector` extensions to the PostgreSQL server's _allowlist_ (via the azure.extensions server parameter), creating a database named `rentals` on the server, and adding a deployment named `embedding` using the `text-embedding-ada-002` model to your Azure OpenAI service.
-Note that the Bicep file is shared by all modules in this learning path, so you may only use some of the deployed resources in some exercises.
+The resources deployed are an Azure Database for PostgreSQL - Flexible Server.
+The bicep script also creates a database - which can be configured on the commandline as a parameter.

     The deployment typically takes several minutes to complete.
 You can monitor it from the Cloud Shell or navigate to the **Deployments** page for the resource group you created above and observe the deployment progress there.